The Giovanni Chronicles I – The Last Supper (1995)

 The adventure pulls another dick move by stating that if you actually try a covert attack one one of the conspirators (whose locations are within the Inn and are not given any attention, making such a prospect unlikely but not impossible) and the PCs succeed, the conspirator dies, UNLESS THEY ARE CLAUDIUS OR FUCKING HARDEBRECHT’S NEMESIS IN WHICH CASE THEY HAVE A CHARACTER SHIELD.
 So first Hardebrecht points out you should really kill one of them, and subsequently the GM pulls his fiat to ensure this plan fails automatically.
 Just deliver the fucking message already.
 The adventure is set up so that even if you go to the Cappadocians with the message and essentially prove there will be a betrayal they will not believe it since Claudius is their kin, which is remarkably stupid for a vampire, but then again the Cappadocians ARE sort of weird Religious Mystic monks so whatever.
 You finally get Ghoul Paul as a willing servant if you saved him in Act I btw.

-This is about the point where the actual gameplay begins and the adventure attempts to GET GUD, since the PCs can actually decide to ally with the Founders, the Conspiracy or even stay to defend the Cappadocians and join up with them.
+This is about the point where the actual gameplay begins and the adventure attempts to GET GUD, since the PCs can decide to ally with the Founders, the Conspiracy or even stay to defend the Cappadocians and join up with them.
+That’s right kids, you get to DECIDE SOMETHING.
 Before they reach the monastery, the game actually becomes momentarily awesome by AMBUSHING YOU AGAIN.
 It is brother Clement, remember him?
 The Doom-saying monk of the opening Act, along with Six Templars!
 They use burning arrows, throw rocks wrapped in rags dipped in holy water have imbibed so much holy water draining them actually inflicts damage on you.
 So formidable are these Templars they actually warrant a stat-block next to the encounter.
 It reads more like something out of Hellsing the Animated series then something out of Anne Rice but fuck it, I am willing to play ball!
 The adventure fucks it up again by stating that if all the PCs are subdued by the Templars they wake up in the monastary of the Cappadocians?
 Why?
 Why have combat at all if you are going to bail out the PCs and undercut the dramatic tension.

 Urgh.
 The Cappadocian monastary is next.
 The scene is set up really well with the Cappadocians coming off as a sort of bizarre fusion between the profane and the divine and turns up the weirdness to 11 by giving the possibility to learn more about the path of the Cappadocians if the characters to desire.
 It’s really well written expository lore, but it is still expository lore.
 They must go back to the site of the ambush and “forgive” the ambushers, which will cause them to rise up, healed of all injuries, but zombified unbeknownst to the characters.
 After witnessing this necromantic miracle, the Cappadocians are maddeningly placid and state that the other cheek must be turned and so on and thus will take no action against Giovanni.
 The Act ends with the PCs now having to make a decision and the attack taking place in…a week.
-Flight is, of course, very difficult because of some fairly credible barriers.
+Flight is, of course, pretty much impossible because of some fairly credible barriers.
 Actual fucking gameplay might damn well occur.

 Act III – The Choice.